 Be aware that children and adolescents who have experienced dating violence may show similar physical, behavioral, and emotional warning signs.
 [See Dating Violence, Discrimination, Harassment, and Retaliation on page Error!
-Bookmark not defined. and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page Error!
-Bookmark not defined..]
+Bookmark not defined. and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 30]